 Our Strengths-based Approach to Practice

 Since October 2019 the Nottinghamshire Children and Families Department has been developing and embedding a strengths-based approach to working with each other, children, young people and families, and our partner agencies.
+We call this 'Our Nottinghamshire Approach'.

-Our approach aligns with the Nottinghamshire Plan and Nottinghamshire Way.
+Our Approach aligns with the Nottinghamshire Plan and Nottinghamshire Way.
 The Nottinghamshire Plan sets out the council's ten year vision.
 The Nottinghamshire Way is the Council’s approach intended to create and sustain a positive and inclusive culture that reflects all of our values and behaviours.

 Relationship-based practice